-Emerging Waikato artist and Media Arts graduate Eliza Webster is on our radar right now, she’s not just a painter but a truly versatile creative.
-Her main area of study during her Bachelor of Media Arts was painting, but the 23-year-old artist has always found herself working on other creative side projects like civic initiatives, creative enterprise and curatorial work.
+Emerging Waikato artist and Media Arts graduate Eliza Webster’s main area of study during her Bachelor of Media Arts was painting, but the 23-year-old artist has always found herself working on other creative side projects like civic initiatives, creative enterprise and curatorial work.
 Starting off her study career as a young engineering student in Auckland it wasn’t until a year and a half later Eliza decided to change paths.
 She is engaged in multiple creative collaborations and has become influential in the Waikato creative community.

 Working out of her gallery studio in Frankton, where she co-runs the Skinroom Gallery, Eliza’s recent works are inspired by internet culture and she is showing them in a joint exhibit this month.

 Data by Eliza Webster and Chelsea Peppercorn

 Opening Friday, July 21st at 6.00pm, and showing until August 5th

 What were you up to before starting your Media Arts study?

 When I left school, I moved to Auckland to study a Bachelor of Engineering, majoring in Mechatronics Engineering at the University of Auckland.
 I completed a year and a half before I figured out that it wasn’t for me.
 So I dropped out and worked full time at a Backpackers bar, then moved to England for five or six months in January of 2014.
 When I came home, I went to see Sam Cunnane about potential art study (he was my teacher at Fraser High), and I ended up starting in the second semester of 2014.

 Having returned to your hometown, can you explain how staying in Hamilton to study worked for you?